Cultural Counterfactuals: Evaluating Cultural Biases in Large Vision-Language Models with Counterfactual Examples: Introduction

 We constructed the Cultural Counterfactuals dataset with a robust image generation approach designed to maximize image quality.
 To ensure that cultural contexts are accurately depicted, we first sourced real photographs from existing datasets which have ground truth human annotations for different cultural contexts, but which lack depictions of people in the contexts.
 We then used a state-of-the-art image editing model to place an image of a synthetically-generated person into the real cultural context image, repeating this process across multiple different cultural contexts to construct counterfactual image sets.
 A multi-stage filtering and image regeneration pipeline was employed to automatically filter failure cases and ensure that the cultural context is recognizable from the generated image, resulting in a high-quality dataset suitable for reliable diagnosis of LVLM biases.

 To demonstrate the utility of Cultural Counterfactuals, we introduce a robust bias evaluation framework which leverages the design of our dataset for counterfactual evaluation of cultural biases in LVLMs.
-Specifically, we design prompts and methodologies for analyzing three different types of LVLM outputs: numerical, single word, and narrative text.
-Our aim is to identify discrepancies in LVLM outputs attributable to cultural context differences in scenarios where the output of the LVLM should ideally not vary significantly based on the image context.
-For example, in making recommendations for employment or housing decisions, an LVLM should not discriminate against individuals on a basis of their religion, nationality, or socioeconomic status.
-Additionally, we analyze how model refusals, toxicity, and the topics generated by LVLMs for sentence completion prompts are influenced by different cultural contexts.
+Specifically, we measure how LVLM outputs differ \emph{within} counterfactual sets, which is important for disentangling the influence of the person's depiction and the cultural context on generated responses.
+If the LVLM only attends to the person while ignoring the cultural context, our evaluation metrics would trend towards zero due to how we calculate differences within the counterfactual set.
+This ensures that biases quantified in our study can be meaningfully attributed to cultural context differences in images, as opposed to other confounding factors such as the person's appearance.

-In total, we analyze 9.07 million text sequences generated by LVLMs using our dataset and bias evaluation framework.
+In total, we analyze over 9 million text sequences generated by LVLMs using our dataset and bias evaluation framework.
 Our results show that LVLMs can be significantly influenced by the cultural context depicted in an image, revealing underlying cultural biases which vary across different religions, nationalities, and socioeconomic statuses.
-These findings highlight the need for greater attention to the diagnosis and mitigation of LVLM biases related to context cues in images.
-We make our code and dataset pubilcly available to support future research.

-Our contributions are as follows: (1) We introduce Cultural Counterfactuals: the first counterfactual dataset for diagnosing cultural biases related to religion, nationality, and socioeconomic status.
-(2) We provide a robust bias evaluation framework for diagnosing cultural biases in LVLMs across three different output types (numerical, single word, and narrative text).
-(3) Using our dataset and bias evaluation framework, we analyze 9.07 million text sequences generated by popular LVLMs and identify scenarios where model responses reflect underlying cultural biases.
-The Cultural Counterfactuals dataset is available at \url{https://huggingface.co/datasets/thoughtworks/CulturalCounterfactuals}.
+The Cultural Counterfactuals dataset is available via \href{https://huggingface.co/datasets/thoughtworks/CulturalCounterfactuals}{Hugging Face} and our evaluation code is available on \href{https://github.com/Thoughtworks-AI-Labs/cultural_counterfactuals}{GitHub}.